Kuanhao-Chao/splam/README.md

 ##  <a name="whysplam"></a>Why Splam❓<a class="headerlink" href="#whysplam" title="Permalink to this heading">#</a>

 1. **We need a tool to evaluate splice junctions & spliced alignments.** Thousands of RNA-Seq datasets are generated every day, but there are no tools available for cleaning up spurious spliced alignments in these data.
 Splam addresses this problem!
-2. **Splam-cleaned alignments lead to improved transcript assembly, which, in turn, may enhance all downstream RNA-Seq analyses**, including transcript quantification, differential gene expression analysis, and more!
+2. **Splam-cleaned alignments lead to improved transcript assembly, which, in turn, may enhance all downstream RNA-Seq analyses**, including transcript quantification, differential gene expression analysis, and more.

 <br>

-## <a name="whosplaminterested"></a>Who would be interested❓<a class="headerlink" href="#whosplaminterested" title="Permalink to this heading">#</a>
+## <a name="whosplaminterested"></a>Who is it for❓<a class="headerlink" href="#whosplaminterested" title="Permalink to this heading">#</a>

 If you are **(1) doing RNA-Seq data analysis** or **(2) seeking a trustworthy way to evaluate splice junctions (introns)**, then Splam is the tool that you are looking for!